hmchen47/DataScience/Notes/a08-FeatureEng.md

     data_df[mixed_label] = np.where(data_df[mixed_num].isnull(), data_df[mixed], np.nan)
     ```

-+ Labels and numbers in the same obserrvation
++ Labels and numbers in the same observation
   + variables containing both numbers and labels in their values
   + example